RakhithJK/dbeaver-dbeaver-wiki/Search.md

 2. Click the query to remove or select several of them by clicking and simultaneously holding the <kbd>Ctrl</kbd> key.
 3. Click **Remove**.

-To clear the history by removing all previous queries, click the arrow next to the **Show Previous Searches** button in the toolbar and then click **Clear History** on the dropdown menu.
+To clear the history by removing all previous queries, click the arrow next to the **Show Previous Searches** button on the toolbar and then click **Clear History** on the dropdown menu.